rapid7/nexpose-resources/README.md

 ## Other Repositories

-Links to other Github repositories that contain scripts and other resources.
+Links to other Github repositories that contain scripts and other resources for Nexpose.

+### From Rapid7

+- https://github.com/rapid7/recog Service and system fingerprint matchers, many of which are used by Nexpose
+- https://github.com/rapid7/coverage-toolkit A toolkit for creating custom vulnerability content for Nexpose

+### From the Community

+- https://github.com/BrianWGray/nexpose Generic scripts for managing Nexpose
+- https://github.com/BrianWGray/cmty-nexpose-checks Custom vulnerabiltiy checks for Nexpose

 # Contributing